Kunlong1994/lab3/Lab-05.md

     *  Press the set home button.
     *  Close the lid.
     *   Open the printer preferences.
     *   Make sure you set the different power levels for the cut values pertaining to the material you're using.
 For the cardboard we are providing, the values should be: Speed 45%, Power 70%, and Frequency: 500Hz.
+On the same window, adjust the printing bed size to 24" horizontal, and 18" vertical.
     *   Turn on the air assist compressor on the floor on.
     *   Turn the suction system, the big blue box, on.
     *   Print the job on the computer.
     *   Find the job you're printing on the laser cutter, and press 'go'.
 9. Assemble the parts, once the configuration makes sense, hot glue them together.
 Tip: don't hot glue the part where you'll attach the servo until you've attached the servo!
 [[images/lasercut-box.JPG|alt=Laser cut box with Andrea holding servo on 3D-printed mount on the moving side of the box.
 Where should the Arduino be mounted?]]